ArduPilot/ardupilot/libraries/AP_Scripting/applets/set_home_position.md

 In "Data->Messages" the coordinates and height (that of arming) of the dynamic home set will be shown.
 Without the GPS fix the message "Home position not set, unable to set HOME to current position" will be shown.

-6) To set a new home dynamic point you will need to flip the switch again, the intermediate position of the switch will have no effect.
+6) To set a new home dynamic point you will need to flip the switch again from low to high position, if you use 3-pos switches the middle one will have no effect.

 - Preset and dynamic home